devopsdojoconsortium/dojoconsortium.org/content/en/Metrics/code-coverage.md

 Metrics to use in combination with this metric to prevent unintended consequences.

-- [Development Cycle Time](../development-cycle-time) increases with additional development time dedicated to chasing the coverage metric.
+- [Defect rates](../defect-rate) will increase as poor quality tests are created to meet coverage targets.
-- [Defect rates](../defect-rate) can increase as poor quality tests are created to meet the coverage minimums.
+- [Development Cycle Time](../development-cycle-time) can increase with additional development time dedicated to chasing the coverage metric.